Baldivis tramway

-The Baldivis Tramway, also referred to as the Peel Estate Tramway or Peel Tramline, was a short-lived tramway, originally planned to be operating from Jandakot railway station to Karnup, in Western Australia.
+The Baldivis tramway, also referred to as the Peel Estate tramway or Peel tramline, was a short-lived tramway, originally planned to be operating from Jandakot railway station to Karnup, in Western Australia.
 The line was constructed to support the post-World War I Group Settlement Scheme at the Peel Estate in Baldivis but was never fully completed, only reaching as far as Wellard.
 The line existed from 1920 to 1925 and was designed to transport supplies to the settlement scheme and to carry harvested timber on the return journey.

 Name

-Historical newspaper sources quote no definite name for the Baldivis Tramway.
+Historical newspaper sources quote no definite name for the Baldivis tramway.
 The suburb of Baldivis was only named in 1922; the name was coined by local settlers, combining parts of the names of the three ships that brought them to Western Australia, post-dating the original line.
-Contemporary newspaper source referred to it as the Tramway or Peel Estate Tramway.

-The report of the Royal Commission also referred to it as the Tramway but also uses the term Peel Tramline.
+Contemporary newspaper source referred to it as the tramway or Peel Estate tramway.
+The report of the Royal Commission also referred to it as the tramway.

-Modern sources – such as the Western Australian Heritage Register, or the management plans for the walk trails that follow the former line – refer to the line as the Baldivis Tramway.
+Modern sources – such as the Western Australian Heritage Register, or the management plans for the walk trails that follow the former line – refer to the Baldivis Tramway Reserve.